polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

    General best practice guidelines on how to develop with Substrate.
    If you create best practice documentation about using a specific feature of Substrate, you should create the documentation in the same directory as the other documentation for that specific feature.
+See the [contribution guidelines](https://github.com/substrate-developer-hub/recipes/blob/master/CONTRIBUTING.md) for more details.

 * Substrate Rust Documentation - `substrate.dev/rustdocs/`